mikael-johnsson/your-shopping-list/TESTING.md

 ## Bugs
 ### Fixed bugs
 - CSS did not load properly.
-This was fixed after a conversation with a CI tutor and the problem was that debug was set to false (which can affect the ability to read CSS).
+This was fixed after a conversation with a CI tutor, the problem was that debug was set to false (which can affect the ability to read CSS).
+- Modal not showing.
+When implementing Bootstrap modals, they failed to show.
+This was fixed after a conversation with a CI tutor, the problem was that Bootstrap had changed the syntax of how to display a modal.